Shared Web Hosting Explained: What It Is, How It Works, Pros & Cons

 • Shared vs Dedicated Hosting Shared hosting means sharing a server with other users, while dedicated hosting gives you an entire server for yourself, offering the highest level of performance, customization, and security.

-Common Shared Hosting Variants
+What Are the Most Common Shared Hosting Variants?

 TypeDescriptionTarget Audience